Black and White Bean Dip

-- 1 can of black beans
+- 1 can black beans

-- 1 can of shoepeg corn
+- 1 can shoepeg corn

-- 1 7oz can of Herdez salsa verde
+- 1 (7-ounce) can Herdez salsa verde

-- 4-6 chopped roma tomatoes (squeeze liquid out of tomatoes before chopping)
+- 4-6 chopped roma tomatoes, squeeze liquid out of tomatoes before chopping

-- garlic salt to taste (I used about 1/2 teaspoon)
+- Garlic salt to taste, I used about 1/2 teaspoon

 - Rinse and drain both cans of beans.
 Also drain the can of shoepeg corn.
 Make sure to squeeze liquid out of tomatoes before chopping so the dip doesn’t turn runny.
 Put everything (except for the avocado) in a bowl and mix together.

 Recipe Source: from Melanie C. at The Sister’s Cafe